 Luteinizing hormone (LH) is one of your main fertility hormones.
 As ovulation approaches and estrogen reaches its peak, LH facilitates the release of the egg.
 LH tests detect the rise in luteinizing hormone 24-36 hours prior to ovulation.
-Knowing when you ovulate is important if you are trying to conceive or trying to avoid.
+Knowing when you ovulate is important if you are trying to conceive or trying to avoid pregnancy.
 This is because not everyone ovulates on day 14, and tracking your own ovulation will help you reach your fertility goals.
-LH tests are one way of helping to identify ovulation and can offer another layer of insight into your fertile window, but there are a few important things to know.
+LH tests are one way of helping to identify impending ovulation and can offer another layer of insight into your fertile window, but there are a few important things to know.

 What are LH tests?

 LH tests are urine hormone tests that look similar to a pregnancy test.
 Purchasing a large quantity is generally affordable, and they can be found either online or at your drugstore.
 Ovulation predictor kits (OPKs) are LH tests that do the interpreting of the test for you.
 However, OPKs are more expensive, and basic LH tests are quite simple to interpret once you understand them.
 I don’t think that OPKs are necessary in most cases.

 When you begin noticing a change in cervical mucus sensation or observation after menstruation, begin testing daily.
 The best time to test is once per day between 12pm and 8pm.
 As you get closer to a positive test, you may want to test twice a day to avoid missing the LH surge.
 It might be helpful to designate a small cup to dip your urine test into.

 Basic LH tests will have a control line and a test line.
 As you approach your LH surge, the test line gets darker, eventually matching (or surpassing) in darkness to the control line.
 You have a positive when the test line and control line match.